citizen27/Bulk-PCAP-Processor/README.md

 # Bulk-PCAP-Processor
-Powershell script to parse PCAP files integrated with Tshark
+Powershell script to parse PCAP files integrated with TShark